The short version

 Query fanout

 When a user sends a prompt to ChatGPT, the system doesn't pass it directly to a search engine.
 It breaks the question into multiple sub-queries, a process called query fanout.
 A single prompt can generate 8 to 15+ derivative queries, each targeting a different aspect of the original question.
+Recent data shows that ChatGPT's query fan-outs have doubled in length, making each sub-query more precise and raising the bar for content specificity.

 Research from Peec AI analyzing 20 million ChatGPT query fan-outs found that the average word count per fan-out doubled between October 2025 and January 2026, from about 6 words to about 12.
 ChatGPT is making each individual search query more precise, not issuing more of them.